near/docs/docs/2.build/2.smart-contracts/anatomy/anatomy.md

   </Block>
   <Block highlights={{"js": "5", "rust": "6,10-16"}} fname="contract">
     ### Storage (State)
-    We call the data stored in the contract "the contract's state".
-In this example, the contract stores a single string (`greeting`), and the state starts initialized with the default value `"Hello"`
+    We call the data stored in the contract [the contract's state](./storage.md).

+    In our Hello World example, the contract stores a single string (`greeting`), and the state starts initialized with the default value `"Hello"`

     **Note:** We will cover more about the contract's state in the [state section](./storage.md)
   </Block>